George Hurst (conductor): Recordings

 Hurst's recordings include Wagner operatic orchestral extracts with the New Philharmonia, The Planets with the Bournemouth Symphony Orchestra, suites from King Arthur and Starlight Express by Elgar and English string music with the Bournemouth Sinfonietta, and Elgar's First Symphony with the BBC Philharmonic.

 Personal life

-Hurst was married twice.
-His second wife Denise Ham, whom he married in 2007, survives him, as does his daughter from his first marriage.
+Hurst was married four times.
+His fourth wife Denise Ham, whom he married in 2007, survives him, as does his daughter.